 The Nazca Lines is a unique and magnificent artistic achievement that is unrivalled in its dimensions and diversity anywhere in the prehistoric world.
 This unique form of land use bears exceptional witness to the culture and beliefs of this region of pre-Hispanic South America.
 Scientists differ in interpreting the purpose of the designs, but in general they ascribe religious significance to them.

-The patterns are only clearly visible from the air and have left generations mystified as to how these precise works could’ve been completed long before the documented invention of human flight.
+The patterns are only clearly visible from the air and have left generations mystified as to how these precise works could have been completed long before the documented invention of human flight.
 In fact, the Nazca Lines were only first spotted when commercial airlines began flying across the Peruvian desert in the 1920's.
 Passengers reported seeing 'primitive landing strips' on the ground below.
 Today people sometimes fly in hot air balloons to view the splendors of the Nazca Lines.
 On the Pan-American Highway some observation towers can be found, which allow a limited vision of the lines, but to appreciate them in all their magnitude you have to be airborne.